COALESCE

-Learn how to use the PostgreSQL COALESCE function to return the first non-null value from a list of arguments, replacing NULLs with meaningful defaults.
+Learn how to use the PostgreSQL COALESCE function to return the first non-null value from a list of arguments and substitute meaningful defaults for NULL columns.

 Quick Answer

-COALESCE(arg1, arg2, ...) returns the first non-null argument in the list.
-If all arguments are null, it returns null.
-It is the standard way to substitute a default value when a column or expression might be null.
+COALESCE(arg1, arg2, ...) returns the first argument that is not NULL, evaluating left to right.
+If all arguments are NULL it returns NULL.
+It is the standard way to replace NULL values with a fallback in SELECT output, calculations, and JOIN results.

 Spin up a Postgres database in 20 seconds with Vela.